 ETL (Extract-Transform-Load) tools provide a mechanism for extracting data from external sources, transforming it to a normalized data format, and then loading it into an end target or repository.

-With support for prevalent enterprise data formats (XML, JSON, databases, flat files, EDI, Protocol Buffers, etc.), MapForce is an extremely effective, lightweight, and scalable ETL tool.
+With support for prevalent enterprise data formats (XML, JSON, databases, flat files, EDI, Protobuf, etc.), MapForce is an extremely effective, lightweight, and scalable ETL tool.
 MapForce offers a straightforward, visual user interface that lets you easily load any supported mapping structures and then use drag and drop functionality to connect nodes and add data processing functions and filters, or use the visual function builder for more complex ETL projects.

 MapForce allows you to easily associate your ETL data structures using drag and drop functionality.

 Advanced data processing filters and functions can be added via a built-in function library, and you can use the visual function builder to combine multiple inline and/or recursive operations in more complex ETL or data integration projects, and even save functions for use in other mapping projects.